javier123454321/blog/src/blog/the-economics-of-slop.md

 meta:
   desc: "Given generative models of AI, we have already lost a battle of what is real in the internet."
 intro:
   text: "We are still at a point where people will ask, 'Is this AI generated?'.
 That is because we are not noticing that the race has been won by the machines.
-The internet hasn't been human for a while and thinking it is is a shame."
+The internet hasn't been human for a while and thinking it is is a mistake."
 ---
 ## What are the unit economics of AI slop?